Developer Guide

 - Execute the command:

-add n/Tennis d/2023-05-01 s/10:00 e/12:00
+add n/Tennis d/2023-05-01 s/10:00 e/12:00 - Execute the command:

 undo